sunsuk7tp/MyCassandra/README.md

 The data storage component is called Storage Engine like MySQL.
 This means that you can select the Storage Engine for according to the I/O pattern of applications and the persistence.

+# Use example of MyCassandra

+- decentralized any NoSQL cluster (MySQL, Redis, MongoDB, ...)

+- read and write optimized NoSQL which combine different storage engines

 # MyCassandra Storage Engine
 In default, you can select that.